 I was sent for the “long stand and for the tin of Stripey paint”.
-One of them even put Caustic soda on my wrists as I held up the door to the spray shop.
+One of them even put Caustic soda (nitromors) on my wrists as I held up the door to the spray shop.
 I daren’t let go of the door as they had parked a newly painted Jaguar underneath !

 I was only into my first few months of employment and the long hot summer of 1976 when I met with an untimely accident.

-It happened one evening whilst poaching trout in the old Mill pond up by Hardcastle Craggs, near Hebden Bridge.
+It happened one evening whilst catching trout in the old Mill pond up by Hardcastle Craggs, near Hebden Bridge.
 A friend of mine offered to put the landing net under a good fish which I had hooked in the mill race where it enters the pond.
-As he scooped it up, he stepped back knocked me into the mill pond just where a piece of concrete suck up waiting for my back bone to hit it!
+As he scooped it up, he stepped back knocked me into the mill pond just where a piece of concrete suck up waiting for my spine to hit it!
 Boy that was bad.
 It was after 10pm and my tent was way down stream in the forest.
 Somehow I had to clamber back down the river in darkness to base.
 I nearly passed out several times on the way.
 The next day I was taken to hospital.

-Oh yes the long summer of 76 was spent at home in bed.
+Oh yes much of the long summer of 76 was spent at home in bed.

 On a funny note, one of the things I had learnt over the years was the ability to spot impending rain, and it was early Sept 76 when I said to my Dad, “its going to rain in 5 minutes” He said ” I don’t believe you, It hasn’t rained in six weeks.”
 5 minutes later he was running out side to get the washing off the line!